 The Child Safe Standards are compulsory minimum standards that ensure that all Victorian early childhood services and schools are well prepared to protect children from abuse and neglect.
 Compliance with the Child Safe Standards is required by law (through Ministerial Order 870).

-*Birmingham P.S.: Child Safety Reporting Obligations (including Mandatory Reporting)
+- Child Safety Responding and Reporting Obligations

 Birmingham Primary School’s Digital Technologies Policy outlines measures that we take to support students to engage with digital technology in a safe and responsible way.